 lincolndouglas

-Abraham Lincoln and Stephen Douglas debated seven times for the Illinois Senate between August and October 1858.
+Abraham Lincoln and Stephen Douglas debated for the Illinois Senate seat seven times between August and October 1858.

-The contrast between the two men was apparent not only between the appearances of the short and stocky Douglas and the tall and thin Lincoln.
-Although the debates discussed many issues, including states’ rights, the principal issue of the debates was slavery and whether it should be allowed to expand into the U.S. territories.
+The contrast between the two men was apparent not only in the appearances of the short and stocky Douglas and the tall and thin Lincoln.
+Although the debates discussed many issues, including states’ rights, the principal issue was slavery and whether it should be allowed to expand into the U.S. territories.

-Douglas argued that the people of each territory should be allowed to decide for themselves whether to allow slavery.
-It was his contention that if given the choice to decide, the territories would choose to be free.
-Lincoln took the position that slavery was a “moral, social and political wrong” and therefore opposed any expansion of it.
+Douglas argued for the idea of popular sovereignty, which meant that the people of each territory should be allowed to decide for themselves whether to allow slavery.
+He contended that if given the choice to decide, the territories would choose to be free.
+Lincoln took the position that slavery was a “moral, social, and political wrong” and, therefore, opposed any expansion of it.

 Lincoln stated: